userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 For example to use clang-12 compiler install it and add the following options to cmake:
 `-DCMAKE_CXX_COMPILER=clang++-12 -DCMAKE_C_COMPILER=clang-12`

+### Downloading packages using CPM

+userver uses [CPM](https://github.com/cpm-cmake/CPM.cmake) for downloading missing packages.

+By default, we first try to find the corresponding system package.
+With `USERVER_FORCE_DOWNLOAD_PACKAGES=ON`, no such attempt is made, and we skip straight to `CPMAddPackage`.
+This can be useful to guarantee that the build uses the latest (known to userver) versions of third-party packages.

+You can control the usage of CPM with `USERVER_DOWNLOAD_*` options.
+For example, `USERVER_DOWNLOAD_PACKAGES=OFF` is useful for CI and other controlled environments to make sure that no download attempts are made, which ensures repeatability and the best CI build speed.

+For details on the download options, refer to [CPM](https://github.com/cpm-cmake/CPM.cmake) documentation.
+Some advice:

+- `CPM_SOURCE_CACHE` helps to avoid re-downloads with multiple userver build modes or multiple CPM-using projects;
+- `CPM_USE_NAMED_CACHE_DIRECTORIES` (which userver enables by default) avoids junk library names shown in IDEs.

 ## Installation instructions